Transgender students would choose which bathroom to use and team to join

-Though California prohibits discrimination in education, transgender students "are often still unfairly excluded from physical education, athletic teams, and other school activities and facilities because of who they are," according to a statement by the center and other groups supporting the measure.
+Though California had already prohibited discrimination in education, transgender students were often “unfairly excluded from physical education, athletic teams, and other school activities and facilities because of who they are,” according to a statement by the National Center for Lesbian Rights and other groups supporting the measure.

-The California Senate approved the proposal on Wednesday, 21-9.
-It had been earlier approved by the Assembly in early May.
+The California Senate approved the proposal on Wednesday in a 21-9 vote.

-State Senate Republicans largely opposed the measure during debate, as broadcast by CNN affiliate KCRA.
+But state Senate Republicans largely opposed the measure during debate.

-"There are youthful sex offenders," said state Sen. Jim Nielsen.
-"I guarantee there would be those who would use this opportunity."
+“There are youthful sex offenders,” state Sen. Jim Nielsen said.
+“I guarantee there would be those who would use this opportunity.”

 The proposed law would require that a pupil “be permitted to participate in sex-segregated school programs and activities, including athletic teams and competitions, and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil’s records,” the legislation says.